DiegoMero/my-portfolio/README.md

  - You will only need a working pc.
 ## Setup:
  - Feel free to fork the repo!
+## Live Demo
+Visit this [GitHub pages link](https://diegomero.github.io/my-portfolio/) to see the live demo.🟢🟢🟢
 ## Usage:
  - It is for present myself as a software development.
 ## Authors: